-Approaches and models developed in the MULTISPEECH project are intended to be used for facilitating oral-based communication in various situations through enhancements of the communication channels, either directly via automatic speech recognition or speech production technologies, or indirectly, thanks to computer assisted language learning.
+Approaches and models developed in the MULTISPEECH project are intended to be used for facilitating oral communication in various situations through enhancements of the communication channels, either directly via automatic speech recognition or speech production technologies, or indirectly, thanks to computer assisted language learning.
 Applications also include the usage of speech technologies for helping people in handicapped situations or for improving their autonomy.
 Foreseen application domains are related to computer assisted learning, health and autonomy (more precisely aided communication and monitoring), annotation and processing of spoken documents, and multimodal computer interaction.

 Computer assisted learning

-Although speaking seems quite natural, learning foreign languages, or learning the mother tongue for people with language deficiencies, represent critical cognitive stages.
+Although speaking seems quite natural, learning foreign languages, or learning the mother tongue for people with language deficiencies, represents critical cognitive stages.
 Hence, many scientific activities have been devoted to these issues either from a production or a perception point of view.

 Aided communication and monitoring